UltiRequiem/UltiRequiem/notes.md

 Some questions from interviews/exams or that I read somewhere.

+## Entrepreneur

+- What is SAAS?

+Software as a service.

 ## Frontend

 - What is the default font size in the browser?